aosmith16/academic/content/workshop/datasim.md

 In this talk I go over some of the functions R has available to help with simulating data.
 I discuss functions for random number generation and replicating elements of a vector.
 I go in depth on how to use these functions and then show how to create some small datasets with the tools I present.
 The last topic is about repeating the data generation process many times.

+### Interactive tutorial

+In addition to the materials above, I have converted the workshop material into an interactive tutorial.
+This goes through the same information as in the PDF but allows you to work through it interactively in your web browser.

+<a href="https://aosmith.shinyapps.io/tutorial_simulation_helper_functions/">Tutorial: Getting started simulating data in R</a>

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.*